Amarillo Theft Defense Attorney

 - Aggravated robbery

-Phone us to arrange for a free initial consultation at (806) 424-4108 or contact us through our online request form.
+Phone me to arrange for a free initial consultation at (806) 424-4108 or contact me through this online request form.

 Burglary Charges in Texas

 In Texas, burglary is defined as entering a property illegally with the intent to commit a crime.
 Punishments typically come with a $10k fine, but range from a state jail felony sentence of up to 180 days to a second-degree felony of up to 20 years to a first-degree felony charge of up to life.

 For example, habitation with the intent commit theft is a second-degree felony charge while residential burglary with the intent to commit sexual assault is a first-degree felony charge.

 Theft charges in Texas can vary widely.
 Some result in only fines while more serious allegations can lead to life in prison.
 Every theft case is unique with its own set of circumstances that will dictate how you are charged and the punishments you could be given if convicted.
 Your first priority should be to enlist the services of a proven and trusted criminal defense attorney.
 At Quackenbush Law Firm, I provide high-quality legal representation based on a track record of successful results for the past 30 years.
 I recommend that you take advantage of my outstanding legal ability, resources, and commitment to service if you are facing any type of theft charge.